RLuckom/raphaelluckom.com/hugo_site/content/posts/internet_history_002.md

 ---

-In the previous posts in this series, we've looked [the internet into which the web emerged](https://www.raphaelluckom.com/posts/internet_history_000.html) and
+In the previous posts in this series, we've looked at [the internet into which the web emerged](https://www.raphaelluckom.com/posts/internet_history_000.html) and
 [its early history](https://www.raphaelluckom.com/posts/internet_history_001.html).
 We saw that Tim Berners-Lee, a scientist working at CERN, invented a way for people to collaborate by writing documents that could link to each other across web sites.
-We saw that when CERN released that technology into the public domain, _and_ internet networks were becoming available to the public (largely through commercial businesses), _and_ when the early browser Mosaic gave people an intuitive way to navigate this growing system, the World Wide Web really took off.
+We saw that when CERN released that technology into the public domain, _and_ internet networks were becoming available to the public (largely through commercial businesses), _and_ the early browser Mosaic gave people an intuitive way to navigate this growing system, the World Wide Web really took off.
 We saw how it developed in many directions at once, for many different people who had many different goals, and how all of those people